pingcap/docs/tidb-cloud/data-service-api-key.md

 ## Rate limiting

-Each Chat2Query Data App has a rate limit of 100 requests per day.
-Other Data Apps have a rate limit of 100 requests per minute per API key.
+Data Apps have the following rate limits:

+- 100 requests per minute per API key
+- 100 requests per day for each Chat2Query Data App

 If you exceed the rate limit, the API returns a `429` error.
 For more quota, you can [submit a request](https://support.pingcap.com/hc/en-us/requests/new?ticket_form_id=7800003722519) to our support team.

 ## Manage API keys